drew-aie/BumperPills-Tutorial/README.md

 ### (Optional) Remove double jumping
 > Flying can be fun!
 Stopping it is somewhat involved, and in the interest of keeping the game simple I chose to just leave it in.
+>
+> Preventing a double jump involves a ground check and potentially getting into collision layers.
+If there's time, feel free.

 ### Create a second player
 > Double the players, double the fun